-Boston CityPASS tickets, which save travelers 40% off the cost of purchasing the included admissions separately, cover prepaid entry to the New England Aquarium, the Museum of Science, a Boston Harbor Cruise, and a choice between the newly added Franklin Park Zoo and the Harvard Museum of Natural History.
-Current pricing: $65 for adults; $54 for children age 3-11.
+Boston CityPASS tickets, which save travelers 40% off the cost of purchasing the included admissions separately, cover prepaid entry to the New England Aquarium, the Museum of Science, and a choice between the newly added Franklin Park Zoo and the Harvard Museum of Natural History.
+Current pricing: $48 for adults; $37 for children age 3-11.
 Boston CityPASS tickets offer flexibility, with a full year in which to activate the tickets and a generous returns policy should vacation plans change.

 Travelers to Boston also now have the option of purchasing CityPASS tickets in either the original printed booklet form or a convenient mobile ticket delivered by email and easily saved to the buyer’s mobile device or Apple Wallet.